 Deadline for applications: 1 March 2017.

 For further information on the MA in Arts of Africa, Oceania and the Americas, and on the Scholarships, please contact email@example.com or a member of Sainsbury Research Unit faculty.

 50% Final Year Undergraduate Continuation Scholarships

-Just graduated with a 1st class degree?
+Just graduated from UEA with a 1st class degree?
 Congratulations!
-You can now progress onto a postgraduate course starting in September 2016 and receive UEA’s 50% fee reduction scholarship.
+You can now progress onto a postgraduate course starting in September 2017 and receive UEA’s 50% fee reduction scholarship.
 Don’t worry if you didn’t gain a 1st class degree, as you’re still eligible for the brilliant 10% UEA Alumni Scholarship as a postgraduate, outlined below.
 Terms and conditions apply.